Einstein-Podolsky-Rosen-like separability indicators for two-mode Gaussian states: Abstract

 \section{Abstract}

 We investigate the separability of the two-mode Gaussian states by using the variances of a pair of Einstein-Podolsky-Rosen (EPR)-like observables.
 Our starting point is inspired by the general necessary condition of separability introduced by Duan {\em et al.} [Phys.
 Rev. Lett. {\bf 84}, 2722 (2000)].
 We evaluate the minima of the normalized forms of both the product and sum of such variances, as well as that of a regularized sum.
-Making use of Simon's separability criterion [Phys.
+Making use of Simon's separability criterion, which is based on the condition of positivity of the partial transpose (PPT) of the density matrix [Phys.
 Rev. Lett. {\bf 84}, 2726 (2000)], we prove that these minima are separability indicators in their own right.
-By optimizing the EPR-like uncertainty defined in the letter of Duan {\em et al.}, we further derive a separability indicator for two-mode Gaussian states with no reference to the positivity of the partial transpose (PPT) of the density matrix.
+They appear to quantify the greatest amount of EPR-like correlations that can be created in a two-mode Gaussian state by means of local operations.
+Furthermore, we reconsider the EPR-like approach to the separability of two-mode Gaussian states which was developed by Duan {\em et al.} with no reference to the PPT condition.
+By optimizing the regularized form of their EPR-like uncertainty sum, we derive a separability indicator for any two-mode Gaussian state.
 We prove that the corresponding EPR-like condition of separability is manifestly equivalent to Simon's PPT one.
 The consistency of these two distinct approaches (EPR-like and PPT) affords a better understanding of the examined separability problem, whose explicit solution found long ago by Simon covers all situations of interest.